-Coverage includes but is not limited to:
+- Coverage includes but is not limited to:

-- Select breast pumps for nursing mothers (covered at no cost share up to the allowed amount). - Orthotic/support items such as a knee or back brace. - Some disposable equipment if, for example, it is necessary for proper functioning or application of covered DME.
-Call the Plan for the current list. - Gradient compression stockings. - Implantable devices such as insulin and infusion pumps and bone stimulators. - Power wheelchairs and mobility devices. - Automatic external defibrillators. - Chest wall oscillation vests.
+- Select breast pumps for nursing mothers (covered at no cost share up to the allowed amount).

+- Orthotic/support items such as a knee or back brace.

+- Some disposable equipment if, for example, it is necessary for proper functioning or application of covered DME.
+Please refer to the medical policies on the Plan's website.

+- Gradient compression stockings.

+- Implantable devices such as insulin and infusion pumps and bone stimulators.

+- Power wheelchairs and mobility devices.

+- Automatic external defibrillators.

+- Chest wall oscillation vests.
-Gradient compression stockings are limited to three pair per Policy Year.

-- Must be ordered or provided by a Physician and received from a certified DME - vendor. - DME must meet the minimum specifications that are necessary for your needs.
-If you want equipment above the minimum specifications, you must pay any difference in cost. - DME is limited to a single purchase (including repair or replacement) of a type of DME once every three Policy Years.

-Repair or replacement is covered only when Medically Necessary:

-- Due to change in your medical condition.

-- Due to change in body size due to growth.

-- To improve physical function.

-- DME that can be used for physical appearance. - DME used as safety, comfort or convenience items. - DME used to affect performance in sports-related activities such as treadmills, weights or stationary bikes. - Disposable and some non-disposable related items unless necessary for proper functioning or application of DME. - Shoe or foot orthotics, except for shoe inserts prescribed for a person with diabetes (see Diabetes Services above), or those determined to be habilitative and covered under the Plan.
+- Gradient compression stockings are limited to three pair per Policy Year. - Must be ordered or provided by a Physician and received from a certified DME vendor. - DME must meet the minimum specifications that are necessary for your needs.
+If you want equipment above the minimum specifications, you must pay any difference in cost. - DME is limited to a single purchase (including repair or replacement) of a type of DME once every three Policy Years. - Repair or replacement is covered only when Medically Necessary: - Due to change in your medical condition. - Due to change in body size due to growth. - To improve physical function. - The Plan does not cover: - DME that can be used for physical appearance. - DME used as safety, comfort or convenience items. - DME used to affect performance in sports-related activities such as treadmills, weights or stationary bikes. - Disposable and some non-disposable related items unless necessary for proper functioning or application of DME. - Shoe or foot orthotics, except for shoe inserts prescribed for a person with diabetes (see Diabetes Services above), or those determined to be habilitative and covered under the Plan.